inner-outer-space/de-zoomcamp-2024/3-data-warehouse/readme.md

 This module covers ML in BigQuery.
 We are going to build a model, export it, and run it with Docker.

 ### OVERVIEW
-- The tool is mean for Data Analysts and Managers.
+- The ML tool is meant for Data Analysts and Managers.
 - You can build, run, and deploy a model in SQL, no need for other languages like python or R.
 - The model can be built directly in the data warehouse.
 There is no need to export data into a different system.
 - BigQuery can automatically handle many aspects of the ML process:
     - Feature engineering
     - Hyperparameter tuning
     - Data splitting
-- Selection of basic ML models and the ability to create a custom model in TensorFlow.
+- BigQuery provides a selection of basic ML models and the ability to create custom models in TensorFlow.
-- Provides various error metrics for model evaluation.
+- BigQuery provides various error metrics for model evaluation.
-- Model deployment using docker
+- The ML Model can be deployed using docker
 <br>
 <br>